Hypoglycemia and Outdoor Activities

 - Pack glucose tablets, drinks, or snacks to act as a fast carbohydrate.

-- Keep extra test strips and lancets or set alerts on your CGM device to notify you of low blood sugar.
+- Keep extra test strips and lancets or set alerts on your continuous glucose monitor (CGM) device to notify you of low blood sugar.

 - Tell your emergency contact where you are and what you’re doing.
 Set up check-ins if your activity is considerably strenuous or if you’re going to a relatively remote location.